itamarrosenblum/Ecommerce-Project/README.md

 <img src='https://i.imgur.com/fHABTGj.png' alt='Ecommerce Project'>

 ## Technologies used 🛠️
-* React.js
+* React.js & React.js Redux
 * Vanilla CSS3
 * Node.js & Express.js & Sequelize
 * SQL & MySQL

 ## Description 📝
-#### Responsive single page web application that offers vacations.
+#### Responsive single page web application for E-Grocery (Online Supermarket).
-- Users can follow or unfollow vacations.
+- Users can signup and login.
-- Users can search for vacation.
+- Users can search for products.
+- Users can add products to their shopping cart.
+- Users can checkout.
+- Users can download a receipt as PDF to their own device.
-- Admin can add a new vacation.
+- Admin can add new products.
-- Admin can edit an existing vacation.
+- Admin can edit existing products.
-- Admin can delete an existing vacation.
+- Admin can add new categories.
-- Admin can view analytics for vacations.
+- Admin can edit categories name.

 ## 3rd Party SDK Integration
 #### Integrated 3rd party SDK for images storing.